Emory Johnson: Universal years

-Searching for a leading man

 In early 1916, after Emory Johnson had signed his Universal contract, Carl Laemmle of Universal Film Manufacturing Company thought he saw a potential leading man in Johnson.
 Laemmle sought a leading man comparable to Wally Reid.
 He also hoped to create a movie couple that could make sparks fly on the silver screen.
 Laemmle chose Johnson to be his new leading man.
 Laemmle chose Dorothy Davenport to generate the screen chemistry with Johnson.
 She was a Universal contract player who happened to be the wife of Wally Reid.
 Johnson and Davenport made 13 films together.
 The series started with the feature production of Doctor Neighbor in May 1916 and ended with another feature production, The Devil's Bondwoman, in November 1916.
 Over half the films were feature-length; all were dramas.
 Johnson and Davenport shared top billing in most.
 Davenport got pregnant in October 1916, and her film output took a steep nosedive at the beginning of 1917.

 Ultimately, Laemmle thought Johnson did not have the talent or screen presence he wanted.
 He wasn't going to become Universal's answer to Wally Reid.
 Laemmle also believed that even though the pairing with Davenport had been financially successful, the films didn't have the screen chemistry he had sought.

 In March 1917, Emory Johnson turned 23 years old.
 He completes his WWI draft registration but claims exception due to a "Nervous heart" and "Chronic stomach trouble."
 His 1917 film output drops to 4 pictures.
 He made "The Gift Girl" released in March 1917.
 He puts three more in the can before June 1917.
 At the end of 1917, Emory and Ella Hall were cast together playing husband and wife in – "My Little Boy" The film was released in December 1917.
 They would make three more films together in 1918, including their last Universal film – "A Mothers Secret," released in April 1918.

 In June 1918, Universal failed to renew the contracts of Ella Hall and Emory Johnson.
-The news was a minor announcement buried deep in the Hollywood rags.
+The news was a minor announcement buried deep in the Hollywood trade newspapers.
 In reality, Laemmle thought Emory did not have the talent or screen presence he wanted.
 He wasn't going to become Universal's answer to Wally Reid.
 After all, Wally Reid was well on his way to becoming "The screen's most perfect lover."

 Ella Hall was pregnant with their first child at their release.
 The last movie the couple filmed together also became Emory's last movie for Universal – A Mother's Secret.
 Ella's last movie for Universal was Three Mounted Men released in October 1918.
-Emory made 27 films for Universal, mostly dramas with a sprinkling of comedies and westerns.
+Emory made 27 films for Universal, mostly dramas with a sprinkling of comedies and Westerns.